Final report for ENE21-169

 Milestones

-400 Service Providers will receive invitations to participate in Equitable Land Access Trainings over a two year period and will be made aware of equitable land access models and their importance to beginning and BIPOC farmers.
+400 Service Providers will receive invitations to participate in Equitable Land Access Trainings over a two year period and will be made aware of equitable land access models and their importance to beginning farmers, limited-resource farmers, and farmers of color.
 200 of these are expected to participate in the Trainings.

 10